 Many oblong outdoor tables are a measly 30″ wide which can turn decorating into a bit of a dilemma.
 Here are a couple of tricks to add visual interest to the tabletop and solve the space problem.

-To see the table from various angles, click here.
+To see the whole post and the table from various angles, click here.

 Tips #20 and 21 offered ideas on creating table lamps using everyday lampshades and glass bases, while Tip #27 offered information about suspending bling from the flower ball.
 This one is a little different in that all of the bling and floral element is hung from the lampshade frame.
 (Click here to see the fully set table.)